rust-lang/rust/src/doc/unstable-book/src/library-features/asm.md

 asm := "asm!(" format_string *("," format_string) *("," [ident "="] operand) ["," options] [","] ")"
 ```

-The macro will initially be supported only on ARM, AArch64, Hexagon, x86, x86-64 and RISC-V targets.
+The macro will initially be supported only on ARM, AArch64, Hexagon, PowerPC, x86, x86-64 and RISC-V targets.
 Support for more targets may be added in the future.
 The compiler will emit an error if `asm!` is used on an unsupported target.

 [format-syntax]: https://doc.rust-lang.org/std/fmt/#syntax